Major League Soccer (MLS) is the United States' and Canada's top-tier professional soccer

 - FC Dallas - formerly the Dallas Burn, they changed their name upon transferring to a soccer-specific ground, Pizza Hut Park (now Toyota Stadium) in 2005.

 - Portland Timbers - Joined the league in 2011, replacing the United Soccer Leagues team of the same name.
 Has found quite a fanbase (even if the closest they got to a title was the semifinals in 2013) and hosted the 2014 All-Star game.
-The other MLS team with an official Distaff Counterpart, namely Portland Thorns FC.
+Another MLS team with an official Distaff Counterpart, namely Portland Thorns FC.

 - Real Salt Lake - based on Utah, the "Real" in its name is meant to associate themselves with Real Madrid as well as having a European-sounding name.
 It was not until 2006 when Real Salt Lake and Los Blancos established a mutual partnership, with RSL and Real Madrid meeting twice a year for a friendly (one at home and one away), the training of RSL players at Santiago Bernabeu, and the establishment of a Real Madrid youth academy in Salt Lake City.

 - San Jose Earthquakes - a 2008 expansion team that replaced the original San Jose Earthquakes team that moved to Houston after the 2005 season.
 Officially a continuation of the original team in terms of history and records, they are the 2001 and 2003 MLS Cup Champions, as well as the 2005 and 2012 MLS Supporters' Shield Champions.
 They played some of their better-drawing games in Oakland their first few years back due to the stadium issues that were still present.
 However, they will soon have a new stadium thanks to the vote going their way in a recent voter referendum.
+Originally known as the San Jose Clash, the Earthquakes adopted their current name from the original NASL franchise of the same name in 1999.

 - Miami Fusion FC - The Fusion were one of MLS's first two expansion teams, joining in 1998 alongside the Chicago Fire.
 They were the first team to pick a hybridized name.
 They were a decent team overall, making the playoffs in three of their four years of existence and winning the 2001 Supporters' Shield.
 However, their incredibly low budget, equally low revenue, and lack of support meant that MLS pulled the plug on the franchise before the 2002 season.